 The Water Code Section 10632 requires that every urban water supplier that serves more than 3,000 acre-feet per year or have more than 3,000 connections prepared and adopt a standalone WSCP as part of its UWMP.
 The WSCP is required to plan for a greater than 50% supply shortage.
-This WSCP due to be updated based on new requirements every five years and will be adopted as a current update for submission to the California Department of Water Resources by July 1, 2021.
+This WSCP due to be updated based on new requirements every five years and will be adopted as a current update for submission to DWR by July 1, 2021.